yara-andrian/goinit/README.md

 ```

 ## Option 2: You don't have Go and want a binary
-Go to [the Releases tab], download a zip of the latest release and:
+Go to [the Releases tab](https://github.com/zephinzer/goinit/releases), download a zip of the latest release and:

 1. Unzip it.
 1. In the `./bin` directory, copy the relevant binary out and move it to `/opt`.